 We will investigate all complaints as quickly as possible.
 It’s important, however, that those breaches of planning control which are considered more serious than others, are dealt with more urgently.

-An initial site visit will normally be carried out within five working days of receipt of a complaint.
-Where a full investigation is necessary, cases will be dealt with on a priority basis as follows:
+An initial site visit will normally be carried out within 5 working days of receipt of a complaint.
+Where a full investigation is necessary, cases will be dealt with on a priority basis as below.

 Was this web page helpful?